ddprrt/ddprrt.github.io/_posts/2018-11-08-faq-angular-connect.md

 What I didn't expect though, was the tremendous feedback we got after the show.
 Originally I wanted to watch some talks at the conference, but I ended up answering questions and getting into dialogue with so many attendees who have similar or the same challenges ahead.
 While I had many chats, there were some questions that came up more often than others.
 What puzzled others might be puzzling you as well.
 That's why I want to put up a post-conference FAQ for everyone who watched our talk.

-You can read it right away, but be sure to check out our [Slides](https://www.slideshare.net/ddprrt/automating-ui-development) and the video from [Angular Connect](https://youtu.be/OEOrgR1g3Ks?t=909).
-It's still the live stream video, the separated one will come in shortly, I assume.
+You can read it right away, but be sure to check out our [Slides](https://www.slideshare.net/ddprrt/automating-ui-development) and the video from [Angular Connect](https://www.youtube.com/watch?v=3_XvaSD_0xo).

 Watched it?
 Then let's go!